 - 1. Create an inventory of materials on parent choice of early childhood education programs that are currently available for families. - 2.
 Identify gaps in information and resources, offer modifications to existing materials where needed, and create new materials to fill gaps.
 Translate materials as needed. - 3.
-Develop a checklist for families to identify areas of quality to look for in early childhood programs. - 4.
+Work with QUALITYstarsNY to develop guidelines for families, including those using legally exempt care and other options, with user friendly, culturally relevant and linguistically responsive information and materials to inform their choice of quality services.
+This includes developing a checklist for families to identify areas of quality to look for in early childhood programs. - 4.
 Offer recommendations and support for the implementation of communication efforts to inform parents of the importance of quality in early childhood learning environments, and widely disseminate resources across NYS.